LooveToLoose/WillYouSnail-PrivacyPolicy/README - German.md

-# Datenschutzerklärung „Will you Snail“
+# Datenschutzerklärung „Will You Snail“

 ## I. Allgemeine Informationen